KerstenDoering/PubMedPortable/documentation/wiki.rst

 ************

 ----------------
-Operation System
+Operating System
 ----------------

-- PubMed2Go was tested on Ubuntu, Fedora, and Windows.
+- PubMed2Go was tested on Ubuntu and Fedora.

 ######
 Ubuntu